-All of your advisers, except Russ Train, Russ Peterson and Cap Weinberger believe that some new statement is needed since events have left unclear the Administration's position.
-The lack of clarity could be used by the Congress to criticize the Administration or perhaps as an excuse for not moving on legislation in time to meet the deadline facing automobile companies for 1977 models.
-It will be clear in the discussion of alternative standards that retention of your January 30 proposal with respect to HC and CO -- i.e., adopting California standards -- is no longer practicable since it would increase sulfuric acid emissions.
+All of your advisers, except Train, Peterson and Weinberger believe that a new Administration position is needed.
+The lack of clarity could be used by the Congress to criticize the Administration or as an excuse for not moving on legislation in time to meet the deadline facing automobile companies for 1977 models.